ankaboot-source/leadminer/README.md

 # Leadminer

-Leadminer is a NodeJS app to extract and qualify email addresses from your own mailboxes.
+Leadminer is a tool to mine and transmute passive contacts from your own data sources (email mailbox, social networks...) into organic and qualified leads.

 ## Installation